malcops/website/content/posts/projects/books-2021.md

 3. Permanent Record - Edward Snowden
 4. Every Shot Counts - Mark Broadie
 5. The Coddling of the American Mind - Greg Lukianoff, Jonathan Haidt
+6. Your Money or Your Life - Vicki Robin